Cambural21/solidity-compiler/README.md

 # Solidity Compiler:

-Solidity Compiler and Java Wrapper Generator
+Solidity Compiler and Java Wrapper Generator (Linux Only)

 Use: